In any given month, thousands of organizations worldwide may suffer a data breach.

 5. Jimmy John's

 Point-of-sale systems (POS) can represent a major point of vulnerability for organizations in retail, hospitality, and food services.
-Fast-and-casual sandwich chain Jimmy John's choose to outsource POS management to a third-party vendor and subsequently suffered the theft of card data from hundreds of their restaurant locations for a period of about 3 months.
+Fast-and-casual sandwich chain Jimmy John's chose to outsource POS management to a third-party vendor and subsequently suffered the theft of card data from hundreds of their restaurant locations for a period of about 3 months.

-In 2014, KrebsOnSecurity wrote this was caused by a brute-force attack on a third-party POS vendor employee's credentials, which allowed cybercriminals to push card skimming malware out to hundreds of locations en masse.
+In 2014, KrebsOnSecurity wrote that this was caused by a brute-force attack on a third-party POS vendor employee's credentials, which allowed cybercriminals to push card skimming malware out to hundreds of locations en masse.

 6. Anthem